aczietlow/hugo-blog/content/post/2024/2024-wrapped.md

 Over the past four years I've prescribed to the philosophy of "reach for the stars... even if you stumble you'll land in the clouds".
 While this has worked well for me in the past, in has not yielded the ideal results.
 2024 marked a year of change, growth, and new experimentation.
 At a high level I'd like to think I was able to recenter myself and drastically improve life satisfaction.

-> This post will be locked upon publish, 2024-02-28.
+> This post will be locked on 2024-02-29.
 Any subsequent update will only to revise formatting, update goal completion progress, or add context and description to aforementioned goals.

 ## Content Creation